caspii/pathbox-server/templates/FAQ.md

 Anyone with the link can see your location history.

 ---
+#### How can it work without an account, login or password?
+The app generates a link that contains a unique key.
+Only people with that exact link can access the tracks from that particular install of the app.

+---
 #### Can I download my data?
 You will be able to download your tracks in a GPX file format soon.